marijnh/Eloquent-JavaScript/14_dom.md

 {{index "childNodes property", "array-like object"}}

-Because `childNodes` is not a real array, we can not loop over it with `for`/`of`, and have to use an old-fashioned index loop.
+Because `childNodes` is not a real array, we can not loop over it with `for`/`of` and have to run over the index range using a regular `for` loop.

 {{index "nodeValue property"}}

-The `nodeValue` property of a text node refers to the string of text that it represents.
+The `nodeValue` property of a text node holds the string of text that it represents.

 ## Finding elements